 Campuses are seeing an increase in the number of students with diagnoses of Autism Spectrum Disorder/Asperger’s Syndrome.
 These students bring with them social, behavioral and communication challenges that may be disruptive or misunderstood by the community, leading to allegations of misconduct.
 Participants will learn about these traits and the strategies that might make a difference in responding to these students.read more

-Higher Education Think Tank Lubbock, TX, Nov.
-2017 What the Research says about College Students with Autism How many students with autism are coming to college?
+How many students with autism are coming to college?
 Recent estimates say by 2020 it could be as many as 433,000.
-This session hilights the four main challenges when it comes to college students with autism.
+This session highlights the four main challenges when it comes to college students with autism.
 These include the individual, the institution they are attending, the school system itself, and misunderstandings from society.read more

 NASPA 2017 Annual Conference: Pre-Con Students with Autism: Inclusion Begins with Understanding Saturday, March 11, 2017, San Antonio, TX Presented By: Personal website About the Conference NASPA is the leading association for the advancement, health, and...read more